Networks-it-uc3m/Quditto/README.md

 *Note: We are working to provide the option to use OSM for automatic deployment of virtual machines, as it was in version 1.0.
 For now, the only deployment mode supported by this version is to use a set of pre-provisioned machines or containers.*

-To deploy a digital twin of a QKD network on pre-provisioned physical or virtual machines, or virtualization containers, __the orchestrator device is required to be able to make *ssh* connections__ with the machines or containers that will act as QKD nodes.
+To deploy a digital twin of a QKD network on pre-provisioned physical or virtual machines, or virtualization containers, __the orchestrator device is required to be able to make *ssh* connections with Ansible (usually this means having *sshpass* installed)__ with the machines or containers that will act as QKD nodes.
 These machines and containers need to count with Python 3.

 The *qd2_orchestrator* package has to be installed in the device that will serve as the orchestrator.
 To start the QKD network digital twin deployment, __two YAML files__ must be specified to the *qd2_orchestrator*: the __*config.yaml*__ file, which describes the configuration of the QKD network; and the __*inventory.yaml*__ file, providing the details that are necessary to access each machine/container and transform it into a functional QKD node in the digital twin.